dikiopolos/RtCampQAE/README.md

   ### INSTRUCTIONS TO RUN

  - The 4 test files are independent of each other and can be run in any order.
-All files use the DriverFactory file located in src>utiltities to access the webdriver.
+All files use the DriverFactory file located in src>utiltities folder to access the webdriver.
 Three of the test files will access the jpeg files in src>media folder.

  - Click on a test file > click Run (or Run As JUnit)